Get your top questions answered

 A Federal Housing Administration loan (FHA) is provided by a mortgage lender and insured against loss by the Department of Housing and Urban Development (HUD).
 The qualifications for an FHA loan are different from a conventional loan, but you’ll find the same loan terms of 15 or 30 years.
 In many cases, a smaller down payment is required and the loan qualification requirements are easier to meet.
 Subject to limitations, you can refinance a conventional loan into an FHA loan and vice versa, or refinance a FHA loan to a different type of FHA loan.

 These loans are designed to be more flexible and accommodate a lower down payment.
-They may be a great option for first-time homebuyers.
+If you are a first-time homebuyer, this may be a great option for you.

 - You must be able to put a minimum down payment of 3.5%.